xjantoth/microservice/README.md

 #### Backend helm chart deployment <a name="backend-helm-chart-deployment"></a>

 Backend (Python Flask) helm chart (micro-chart) is dependent on a database PostgreSQL.<br>
-There is the way how one can include database as dependency for<br>
+There are two options how one can include database (postgresql) as dependency for this helm chart:<br>
 backend helm chart.

 1) create **requirements.yaml** file inside **micro-chart**